 No-code Annotation

 Most data annotation platforms provide tools to use the no-code annotation once configured.
-In the case of Unitlab Annotate, we are going to use the Magic Crop Tool to detect and draw bounding boxes around cars automatically:
+With Unitlab Annotate, we’ll use the Magic Crop Tool to automatically detect cars and draw bounding boxes around them:

 No-code Data Labeling | Unitlab Annotate

-The advantage of this no-code automation and graphical user interface lies in the ability to edit bounding boxes with ease.
-Additional advantages include the auto-generation of machine-readable annotation files in several formats, project management, dataset organization, and versioning, as you might expect from a fully-featured data annotation platform.
+The main advantage of this no-code interface is how easily you can edit bounding boxes.
+It also supports auto-generating machine-readable annotation files in multiple formats, along with project management, dataset organization, and versioning—features you’d expect from a full data annotation platform.

-In the Pro plan of Unitlab AI, you can also use Batch Auto-Annotation in order to label hundreds of images at once with your custom workflow:
+With the Pro plan of Unitlab AI, you can also run Batch Auto-Annotation to label hundreds of images at once using your custom workflow.

 No-code Batch Auto-Labeling | Unitlab Annotate